mkcms/gpx-mode/README.md

 button below a track and it will open a web browser showing that route on a map.

+You can also display elevation profile for each track.
+To do that, click on the [Show elevation profile] button below a track, this will insert the elevation profile image below the track.

 ## Installation ##

 You need to install [gpxinfo][gpxinfo] program in order to convert the files.